XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-token-transfers.md

 ### Create a Sell Offer

-As the owner of a `NFToken object`, you can create a sell offer using a `NFTokenCreateOffer` transaction with a _Flags_ setting of _1_.
-You provide the _NFTokenID_ and the _Amount_ you are willing to accept in payment.
-You can optionally specify an _Expiration_ date, after which the offer is no longer valid, and a _Destination_ account, which is the only account that is allowed to purchase the `NFToken`.
+As the owner of a `NFToken` object, you can create a sell offer using a [NFTokenCreateOffer transaction][] with the `tfSellToken` flag.
+You provide the `NFTokenID` and the `Amount` you are willing to accept in payment.
+You can optionally specify an `Expiration` date, after which the offer is no longer valid, and a `Destination` account, which is the only account that is allowed to purchase the `NFToken`.

 ### Accept a Sell Offer